thegenius/taitan-orm/README.md

 **🖊️Starting from version 0.3, I will focus my efforts on documentation.**

 - **0.4 Performance**: benchmark and optimize  📎
-**🖊🚀 The ultimate speed originates from maximizing compile-time processing.
+**🚀The ultimate speed originates from maximizing compile-time processing.
 But we need to exhibit this.**

 - **1.0 Stable**: stabilize the api, macro and error  📎